Battle of Britain Day: British reaction

-By 11:04, Lindmayr's Dorniers had reached Calais.
-Wing Commander Lord Willoughby de Broke, Park's senior fighter controller, watched with the Prime Minister and Park as the Germans moved closer.
-De Broke had a problem of his own.
-He had no way of knowing which plots represented bombers and fighters.
-Bombers had to be intercepted, fighters could be ignored.
-The trick was to strike a balance and time the interception as well as possible.
-On one hand he had to scramble early and allow enough time to get into a favourable attack position; but on the other hand he had to avoid scrambling them too early lest the fighters run short of fuel before they met the enemy.
-Park joined de Broke.
-After a brief discussion he decided to commit several squadrons from RAF Biggin Hill.
-Park realised the raid could be a trap.
-Though the target seemed to be London, the aircraft, comprising 120–150 in number, may be an advanced guard of Bf 109s sent to clear the skies or disrupt fighter defences.
-Still, he gambled and sent nine squadrons into action at 11:15.
+Over the following minutes, Wing Commander Lord Willoughby de Broke, Park's senior fighter controller, watched with the Prime Minister and Park as the Germans moved closer.
+It was not possible to determine which plots represented bombers and fighters; the former had to be intercepted so as to disrupt the approach to their targets while the latter could be disregarded.
+The interception had to be timed with care so that once scrambled, the RAF fighters had enough time to get into a favourable attack position.
+However, a premature scramble could see the fighters run short of fuel before they met the enemy.
+Furthermore, although the target seemed to be London, the approaching German force, now believed to be at least 120 aircraft, could be fighters sent as decoys to clear the skies or disrupt fighter defences.
+After a discussion with de Broke, Park decided to send nine squadrons into action at 11:15.